amirmohsen1384/DataBox/README.md

 # PersonBox
-**PersonBox** is a project developed by Qt, and its goal is to store your favorite persons' information and work with them more conveniently.
+**PersonBox** is a project powered by Qt, and stores persons' information and works with them more conveniently.
-Actually, this program tries to mimic a real database which can add, edit, remove or show information.

-# Information used in this program
+# Information handled in the program:
-This is a list of information used by the program:
 1. **First name**
 2. **Last name**
 3. **Father's name**